 Can I have my out-of-state protection order changed, extended, or canceled in D.C.?

-Maybe.
-Once you register your out-of-state order in D.C., the court will provide you with a registered order.1 The judge may allow you to petition to change, extend, or cancel the order as if it was issued in that state.
+It's possible that you may be able to change, extend, or cancel your order in a D.C. court.
+Once you register your out-of-state order in D.C., the court will provide you with a registered order.1 The judge may allow you to petition to change, extend, or cancel the registered (out-of-state) order as if it were issued in that state.

 1 D.C.
 Code § 16-1044(c)